moussaddh/Biomass_evaluation_TLS_Senegal/README.md

 - output data (`1-data`): computed data, final results of computations and analyses
 - figures (`2-plots`): most interesting plots resulting from analyses
 - reports (`3-reports`): outputs from the `Pluto.jl` notebooks.

+## Notes

+- Plantscan3D sometimes cannot compute the radius of a node and returns a `NaN`.
+In that case it is replaced by 0.0, which is the same as removing the node.